hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * But it may be differ from manually removing shifting data, check my code here: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/deal_with_data_shifting.ipynb
     * Only deals with covariate shifting (shifting in fetures)
     * Details for how data shifting checking in MLBox works: https://www.analyticsvidhya.com/blog/2017/07/mlbox-library-automated-machine-learning/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
-  * It uses Entity Embeding to enclode categorical data
+  * It uses Entity Embeding to encode categorical data
     * It seems that, with `Entity Encoding`, you can link similar/relavant categorical values together
   * Model Selection and Param Optimization
     * It uses hyperopt library which is fast, below are the param categories you can set: